Skip to main content

 SHBG is a protein produced primarily by the liver that binds tightly to testosterone and estradiol.
 When a hormone is bound to SHBG, it is inactive and cannot enter a cell.
 Therefore, the level of SHBG in your blood is a powerful determinant of your hormonal status.

-A high SHBG level means that more of your sex hormones are bound and unavailable, leading to lower and free estradiol.
+A high SHBG level means that more of your sex hormones are bound and unavailable, leading to lower free testosterone and free estradiol.
 This can produce symptoms of hormone deficiency even if total hormone levels appear normal.

 Conversely, a very low SHBG level might mean more free hormone is available, but it can also be an indicator of other metabolic issues, such as insulin resistance.
 This single marker provides a window into both your endocrine and metabolic health, demonstrating the deep interconnectedness of the body’s systems.